AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/sales-flat-quote-item-table.md

 ---
-title: Common Magento Tables - quote_item
+title: quote_item table
-zendesk_id: 360016731031
+description: Learn how to work with the quote_item table.
 ---
+# quote_item Table

 The `quote_item` table (`sales_flat_quote_item` on M1) contains records on every item added to a shopping cart, whether the cart was abandoned or converted to a purchase.
 Each row represents one cart item.
 Due to the potential size of this table, we recommend you periodically delete records if certain criteria are met, such as if there are any unconverted carts older than 60 days.

-{: .bs-callout-info}
+>[!NOTE]
+>
-Analyzing historical abandoned carts is only possible if you do not delete records from the `quote` and `quote_item` table.
+>Analyzing historical abandoned carts is only possible if you do not delete records from the `quote` and `quote_item` table.
 If you do delete records, you will only be able to see the carts not yet removed from your database.

 ### Common Native Columns